 Physical activity is the most effective form of prevention and treatment for muscle atrophy because movement requires muscle activation.

-A physical therapist will access your functional abilities, identify muscles at-risk for atrophy, and create a personalized exercise regimen.
+A physical therapist will assess your functional abilities, identify muscles at-risk for atrophy, and create a personalized exercise regimen.

 The more you practice exercises, the more familiar their movement patterns become.
-Therefore, t’s essential for spinal cord injury patients to practice exercises outside of their physical therapy sessions as well.
+Therefore, it’s essential for spinal cord injury patients to practice exercises outside of their physical therapy sessions as well.

-A great way to stimulate the muscles is to get into a pool.
+A great way to stimulate the muscles is to get into a pool (with a therapist to supervise, initially).
 The buoyancy of water can help reduce pressure on the joints while the viscosity of water will provide mild resistance to strengthen the muscles.

 Even individuals who cannot control their movements should keep their bodies active with passive range of motion exercises.
 These types of exercises involve having a physical therapist or caregiver move the patient’s body through their entire range of motion.